How Is Ecstasy Made?

 You Might Also Be Interested In

-Ecstasy is addictive, but it is never too late to seek help.
-If a loved one exhibits signs of MDMA abuse, family and friends should step in and offer their unwavering support and encouragement.
-With the right treatment approach in the right setting, it is entirely possible to recover from an addiction to ecstasy.
+If you’re using MDMA compulsively, it is never too late to seek help.
+With the right treatment approach in the right setting, it is entirely possible to live in recovery from MDMA or any other substance.